LukeTheHecker/invert/doc/index.rst

 invert
 ======

-Welcome to the documentation of the invert python package!
+Welcome to the documentation of the invert python package! |:thumbs_up:|

 .. toctree::
    :maxdepth: 2